My condolences go out to the family of George Floyd and to all the families of the unarmed Black people killed recently for absolutely no reason.

 The police officer who murdered Philando Castille was not held accountable.
 He walked away not guilty.

-Even though he was not a cop, George Zimmerman was not held accountable.
+Even though he was not a cop, George Zimmerman was not held accountable for murdering Trayvonn Martin.
 He walked away scot-free and is able to live his life.

-Change has to come and it requires action.
+Change has to come, but it requires action.

 Truthfully educating the population, voting in the right people, and establishing accountability for police officers will go a long way in changing the culture of this country.